 - Problems with clotting and bleeding

-If you have a family history of malignant hyperthermia or a relative who has problems with anesthesia, tell your doctor or anesthesiologist before surgery or any procedure that requires anesthesia.
+If you have a family history of malignant hyperthermia or a relative who has problems with anesthesia, tell your health care provider or anesthesiologist before surgery or any procedure that requires anesthesia.

 Evaluating your risk of malignant hyperthermia allows your anesthesiologist to avoid certain anesthesia drugs.